Punpreedee Khumprom Rodsaward

 Punpreedee Khumprom Rodsaward (ปุญญ์ปรีดี คุ้มพร้อม รอดสวาสดิ์; Born 14 January 1999) was a Thai actress and host under Channel 3 HD.
 She is known for her role as Mae Prang from Love Destiny 2 and Chiwan from the drama series Duangjai Dhevaprom episode "Porncheewan".

 Biography

 Punpreedee Kumprom Rodsaward was born on January 14, 1999.
 Her family is from Surat Thani Province.
-Her ancestry is of white Indian descent.
+Descended from Khun Chaweng Wararak (Chey), the first governor of Koh Samui.
 Punpreedee is the youngest of three siblings: one older brother, Preedeewat Kumprom Rodsaward, and one older sister, Second Lieutenant Punyapalee Kumprom Rodsaward.
 Her family is in the real estate business.
 Punpreedee is a Theravada Buddhist.
 In terms of education, she completed her secondary education at Yothinburana School and earned a bachelor's degree in Sociology and Anthropology from the Faculty of Political Science, Chulalongkorn University.
 During her student days, she represented the Faculty of Political Science in the Miss Star Contest, Class of '70.
 She was also a cheerleader for the Faculty of Political Science, Chulalongkorn University.